jthomas077/home-skillet/README.md

 ```sh
 npm run hmr
 ```
-*NOTE*: Not available when running a build.
+*Not available when running a build.*

 <br />